 Atriums often feature beautiful open spaces with a skylight, glass ceiling or a line of windows that go from floor to ceiling.
 The first step of designing a successful atrium garden is to determine the light levels in your interior space using a light meter.

 Our eyes adjust to the light, and it may seem very bright, but a plant who needs light to live may have an entirely different opinion.
 Different plant species tolerate different levels of light indoors.
 In some indoor environments, low light plant species may be the best option.

 2. It takes the right plants

 Once the light situation is known, you have to choose the right plants.
 Of course you want a visually stunning panorama of plants to attract the eye and make the space really come alive, but brightly colored plants usually require a lot of attention and a lot of light.

 If you are unsure of what plant species to use, you might want to get in touch with an indoor plant specialist like Ambius.

-The thing that kills most plants is not the light, however, it’s people either under watering or overwatering.
-Just because certain plants thrive in low light, it doesn’t mean they need less water.
+The thing that kills most plants is not the light.
+Instead, it’s people either under watering or over-watering.
+Just because certain plants thrive in low light, doesn’t mean they need less water.

 In fact, some low light plants require quite a bit.
-A professional plant technician knows what type of plants you have on sight and has knowledge about just the right water levels so that they thrive.
+A professional plant technician knows what type of plants you have on sight and has knowledge about just the right water levels.

 Sometimes plants in an atrium seem like a last minute afterthought.
 They get planted without much thought to design.
 For your atrium to really stand out, spend some time considering which plants look great next to each other.